Reasons for Choosing Permanent Makeup

 Is the Treatment Safe?

 The equipment used complies with all relevant health and safety requirements.
 All needles are disposable, sterile and of the highest quality.
-Sterilization and hygiene is of the utmost importance before, during, and after the treatment.
+Sterilization and hygiene are of the utmost importance before, during, and after the treatment.
 All procedures are performed in a doctor’s office.